 This course is a continuation of Architectural Technology 130.
 Application and production of architectural presentations using a variety of drawing media.
 Includes color and use of rendering skills and materials used in the profession.
 Advanced experiences introduced in Architectural Technology 130.
 Exploratory skills development for employment or transfer requiring rendering experiences.
+Introduction to 3D software for presentations, as available.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU.
 Offered spring semester only.